FOSS4GAcademy/GST102FOSS4GLabs/Module 3 Lab/QGIS 2.8/Module 3 Lab.md

 Using the map you have just created in Task 1.1, you will now perform some queries against the census data.

-1. If you don’t have it open, open the Lab 3 Census.qgs project created in Task 1.1.
+1. If you do not have it open, open the Lab 3 Census.qgs project created in Task 1.1.
 3. Open the attribute table for the Census layer.
 4. Click the Select features using an expression button ![expression button](figures/expression_button.png "expression button") .
 The Select by Expression window opens.
 4. You have mapped the states by the under 5 male population.
 Now you want to know which states have a total population less than 1,000,000.
 The figure below shows the layout of the Select by Expression window.

 	+ Fields and Values are included in the list of functions.
 You can expand the list to see the fields in the dataset.
 	+ There are a suite of operators to use in building your expression.
 	+ The expression window.
-Double clicking on Fields, Values and Operators will place those objects in the expression window.
+Double-clicking on Fields, Values and Operators will place those objects in the expression window.
 It is best to build your expression this way instead of trying to type it.
 This will allow you to avoid syntax errors.
 	+ Select options: By default, you will create a new selection.
 However, you can choose to add to an already existing selection, have records removed from an existing selection, or select from an existing selected set.

 ![Select by Expression Window](figures/Select_by_Expression_Window.png "Select by Expression Window")

-5. First, you’ll have to refer to the data dictionary to see which field contains the total population values.
+5. First, you will have to refer to the data dictionary to see which field contains the total population values.
 To select those states with a total population less than 1,000,000 you will:

 	1. Double click on field DP0010001
 	2. Expand the Operators in the Function list and choose ‘<’